Re-fits, re-power, remanufacturing, refinishing.

 We incorporate CNC technology to produce exact, precise frames and parts, then all joints bedded in 3M 5200 and all components are fastened with silicone bronze fasteners.
 We DO NOT use 100% solids resinous epoxies!
 We know better and we wont use them on our boats or your wooden boat project, even if you pay us to!
 Simply put, we know better!
 Hard 100% solids resin epoxies do not move at the same rate of wood and will always fail.
 We guarantee it!
 When they fail, water will enter the crack and find wood- this starts a deterioration process that we have spent countless hours trying to repair.
 Its not a good way to invest in a classic boat and its not the kind of short- term yachting product that we pride ourselves in designing and building everyday.
 Our boats last!
 By this we mean that the boats will continue to perform without plank or frame failure for decades if maintained properly, simply because our construction methods control moisture and movement.

-The 5200 construction methodology offers a slightly flexible, yet strong joinery that wont fail under normal stresses.
+The 5200 construction methodology creates a rigid and yet flexible (on a micro scale) construction, that wont fail under normal stresses.
+In fact, the 5200 construction concept reinforces the old truism about wooden boats as "soft, quiet rides" because the rubber construction allows the impact forces traveling through the hull to dissipate evenly.
+Something other composite or hard resins constructions types don't account for.
 Next, after all framing and planking is finished, all the wood is saturated with Smith’s CPES.
 This sealing procedure ensures that the moisture content of the wood will be regulated and never go beyond 25%- the threshold for rot spore incubation.
-Smiths is only about 55% solids and it chemically bonds to the cellulose fibers producing a long life sealant that remains flexible.
+Smiths is only about 55% solids and it penetrates to chemically bond to the cellulose fibers producing a long life sealant that remains flexible.
 In addition, the treatment creates a stronger chemical bond with paints and varnish to produce finishes that last for years - not just one season.

 plank on frame with battens.
 It's old school and it works!